Justin Bieber & Hailey Baldwin Put Love On Display In The Bahamas

 As all devoted fans of the Biebs know by now, the Canadian singer recently proposed to his girlfriend Hailey Baldwin at a Bahamian resort over the weekend.
 Justin and Hailey aren’t holding back their celebration of the engagement as they put their love on display for everyone to see with some serious PDA.

-According to Daily Mail, Justin and Hailey were at the Nippers Beach Bar And Grill on Great Guana Cay the day after her proposed.
+According to Daily Mail, Justin and Hailey were at the Nippers Beach Bar And Grill on Great Guana Cay the day after he proposed.
 The 24-year-old singer flaunted his toned body and incredible tattoos by going to the grill with no shirt.
 He paired his gorgeous tattooed body with red swim trunks equipped with a white drawstring.
-The Biebs blonde and brown locks appeared to be a little damp as if the singer had recently gone for a swim.
+The Bieb’s blonde and brown locks appeared to be a little damp as if the singer had recently gone for a swim.

 Justin didn’t seem to care who was watching as he pulled his wife-to-be into a very public and very passionate kiss.
 Even when the two weren’t locking lips, it was obvious how smitten Bieber was for his wife-to-be as he couldn’t seem to take his eyes off her.
 In many pictures, Bieber could be seen amorously gazing at Hailey.